Christopher Morel Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- His last appearance was on Saturday against the St. Louis Cardinals, when the left-hander threw five innings, surrendering four earned runs while allowing seven hits.
+- The righty last appeared on Tuesday against the Seattle Mariners, when he threw 7 1/3 innings, allowing two earned runs while giving up two hits.

-- The 25-year-old has amassed an ERA of 4.21, with 9.8 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.